 Applicants must provide sufficient evidence that a Proposed Project, on balance, is superior to alternative and substitute methods for meeting existing patient panel needs, including alternative evidence-based strategies and public health interventions.
 Applicants must make a clear and convincing demonstration that the Proposed Project meets each of the applicable DoN Factors.

 Applicants will use the updated DoN Application Form (“Form”).
-This is a two-part form: DoN Application file size 1MB and DoN Application Instructions .
+This is a multi-part form: DoN Application file size 1MB, Affiliated Parties Form , Change In Service Form and Affidavit Form .
+In addition, please refer to the DoN Application Instructions .
 The Form must be completed for all Applications for DoN.
 The Form is provided as a guide and may be modified from time to time to reflect changes in the DoN review process.
 The Form will become a part of the record through which the Applicant is required to make a clear and convincing demonstration that the Proposed Project meets all applicable DoN Factors.

 The Department may publish Sub-regulatory Guidelines that will inform the DoN process.
 Applicants are advised to review any and all Guidelines in the context of preparing their Application.

 - Pending Projects

 - Guidelines and Policy Advisories

 Determination of Need Program

 Massachusetts Department of Public Health